KaazDW/KaazDW/README.md

 ## **:computer: I'm an IT student, interested in Creative Web Development**

-Currently studying at the Claude Bernard Lyon1 University, I'm currently looking for an internship in web development around Bourg-en-Bresse, Valence and Lyon for 8 to 12 weeks from April 11.
+Currently studying at the Claude Bernard Lyon1 University, I'm currently looking for an internship in web development around Bourg-en-Bresse, Valence and Lyon for 8 to 12 weeks starting on April 11.

 ### :mag_right: I have knowledges in :